Benjamin Hooks: Other endeavors

+Fraternal Organizations

+Hooks was involved with several Black fraternal organization often serving in leadership roles.
+He served as the Supreme Chancellor of the Knights of Pythias, Grand Secretary of the Grand Lodge of Tennessee, Prince Hall, honorary Past Imperial Potentate of the Ancient Egyptian Arabic Order of the Nobles of the Mystic Shrine, a 33rd degree Scottish Rite mason, and was a member and received the Elks' Elijah Parish Lovejoy Award in 1989 from the Improved Benevolent and Protective Order of Elks of the World.

 The NAACP

 On November 6, 1976, the 64-member board of directors of the NAACP elected Hooks executive director of the organization.
 In the late 1970s the membership had declined from a high of about 500,000 to only about 200,000.
 Hooks was determined to add to the enrollment and to raise money for the organization's severely depleted treasury, without changing the NAACP's goals or mandates.
 "Black Americans are not defeated," he told Ebony soon after his formal induction in 1977.
 "The civil rights movement is not dead.
 If anyone thinks that we are going to stop agitating, they had better think again.
 If anyone thinks that we are going to stop litigating, they had better close the courts.
 If anyone thinks that we are not going to demonstrate and protest, they had better roll up the sidewalks."